Ant3ney/Anthonys_Finance_App/README.md

 # Anthony's Financial App

-An app made by me to quickly handle financial tasks that I often encounter
+An app made by me to quickly handle financial tasks that I often encounter.

 ## Income Partitioner